jez/auditors-webhook/README.md

 ## TODO

 - [ ] Add usage information
-  - Screenshots of issues, commit messages
-  - How multiple commits/auditors work
   - Asks for public + private access
   - Meant to be a one-deploy:one-organization mapping
 - [ ] It's not using the "Secret" field in the Webhook setup to verify that